twosixlabs/acsploit/README.md

 exploit options, and then use `set [option_name] [value]` to set an option.
 To see detailed descriptions of the options, use `options describe`.

+Tab completion is enabled for exploit and option names.

 Finally, use `run` to generate output from the exploit.

 ACsploit supports abbreviated commands, bash commands using `!`, `CTRL+R` history search, and more.